-On our Creative Vegetables gourmet-short course our Master Chefs teach you how to cook something else that you would probably never have typically considered – nettle leaves!
+On our Creative Vegetables gourmet-short course our Teaching Chefs teach you how to cook something else that you would probably never have typically considered – nettle leaves!
 These lovely little gems are avoided by many, but are surprisingly flavourful and extremely healthy.

 3. Cook it differently:

 Typically we use the same old boring methods to cook our vegetables, with boiling and steaming being the most common.
 These may be the most convenient options, but they do nothing for the flavour of your dish and certainly don’t add any excitement to your eating experience.
-During the short course our Master Chefs introduce a plethora of other vegetable cooking methods that won’t leave you short of creative ideas.
+During the short course our Chefs introduce a plethora of other vegetable cooking methods that won’t leave you short of creative ideas.
 Pan-frying, deep-frying, poaching and baking – these different options add a great variety of textures and flavours to your dishes, and gives your plain old boring vegetables a bit of character and pizzazz!

 If you would like to learn some meat-free recipes and explore more ways to jazz up your vegetables, then why don’t you enroll on our Creative Vegetables short course today and add some diversity to your next meal.